supercid/techdocs-wiki-tmp/Product-Tagging.md

 </div>
 ```

-### Tagging the categories

-Categories must always be delimited by a slash.
-For example, `/Home/Accessories` is a valid category while `Home > Accessories` is not.

-### Tagging the currencies

-Currencies should always be represented in the ISO-4471 three-letter format.
-For example, use the code `USD` instead of `$` to represent the United States Dollar.

-### Tagging the availability

-The availability of a product is represented by `InStock` or `http://schema.org/InStock` for products that are in stock and saleable.
-For products that are out of stock or you don't want recommended, you can use `OutOfStock` or `http://schema.org/OutOfStock`

 Nosto also supports multiple optional values which may enrich the usage of the service, but are not required.
 These span elements should be inserted into the "nosto_product" parent container.

 ```html